-- The 7 areas of learning and development which guide our engagement with your child's play and activities as they learn new skills and knowledge - The three characteristics of learning, these underpin learning and development across all areas and support the child to remain an effective and motivated learner - Assessments that will tell you about your child's progress through the EYFS - Expected levels that your child should reach at age 5, usually the end of the reception year; these expectations are called the "Early Learning Goals (ELG's)"
+- The seven areas of learning and development which guide our engagement with your child's play and activities as they learn new skills and knowledge - The three characteristics of teaching and learning, these underpin learning and development across all areas and support your child to remain an effective and motivated learner - Assessments that will tell you about your child's progress through the EYFS - Expected levels that your child should reach at age 5, usually the end of the reception year; these expectations are called the "Early Learning Goals (ELG's)"

-There is also guidance for us on planning the learning activities, observing and assessing what and how your child is learning and developing.
+There is also guidance for us on planning the learning activities and observing and assessing what and how your child is learning and developing.

-What does it mean for me as a parent?
+What does it mean for you as a parent?

-How my child will be learning
+How your child will be learning